Why employee feedback is important + how to give and receive it

 Lastly, since all our employees are connected on the 15Five system, they can use the @ symbol to ‘high-five’ a colleague, giving them credit for something awesome they did.

-After filling out the 15Five form, team leads hold one-on-one meetings with their direct reports to discuss the challenges they’re facing, the status of their projects, and anything mentioned in the 15Five.
+After filling out the 15Five form, team leads hold one-on-one check-in meetings with their direct reports to discuss the challenges they’re facing, the status of their projects, and anything mentioned in the 15Five.

 Okay, so this is where you should do as we say, not as we do.